 • Boil water.
 Bring a separate pot of water to a boil.
 Later, this will be used to fill the jars back up.

 • Fill jars.
-Once the meat and vegetable mixture has come to a boil, ladle it into the hot jars, leaving a generous 1” headspace.
+Once the meat and vegetable mixture has come to a boil, ladle it into the hot jars, leaving a generous 1-inch headspace.
 (Cooking the vegetables down is unnecessary since they will be while the jars are processed.)

 • Prepare jars.
 Fill the jars back up with boiling water (from that separate pot earlier) so they have a 1-inch headspace.
 Clean the rims of the jars with a clean, moist towel.
 Place the lids and rings on the jars, tightening them until they are fingertip-tight.

 • Process jars.
 Transfer the jars to the pressure canner, and adjust the water level to your manufacturer’s recommendation.
 Place the lid on and lock it.
 Set the burner to medium-high heat.
 Allow the canner to vent steam for 10 minutes continuously.
-After 10 minutes, set your canner to 10 lbs of pressure.
-Once it hits 10 lbs of pressure for weighted (or 11 lbs for dial gauge), set your timer for 75 minutes for pints (or 90 minutes for quart jars) (adjusting for altitude). **Do not start the timer until your gauge is at pressure. **If the gauge drops below 10 lbs of pressure, increase the heat and start the timer over.
-The jars need to be processed at the correct pressure the whole time.
+After 10 minutes, set your canner to 10 pounds of pressure.
+Once it hits 10 pounds of pressure for weighted (or 11 pounds for dial gauge), set your timer for 75 minutes for pints (or 90 minutes for quart jars) (adjusting for altitude).

 • Turn off the heat.
 Turn off the heat and allow the pressure to come down naturally.
-Once the gauge reads 0 lbs of pressure, you can remove the weight or reduce the dial to zero.
+Once the gauge reads 0 pounds of pressure, you can remove the weight or reduce the dial to zero.
 Allow the canner to release more pressure.
 Wait five more minutes after the pressure is fully released before removing the lid.

 • Cool the jars.
 Remove the lid, tilting it away from your face, and allow the jars to sit in the canner for 10 more minutes.
 Transfer the jars to a heat-safe area to cool for 12-24 hours.
 After 24 hours, check the seals.
 If you have confirmed a proper seal, you can store the jars for 12-18 months or per your manufacturer’s lid recommendations.